datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/affinity-api.md

 ### API Key
-The API key is generated within your account page.
-The following steps will navigate you to its location.
+The API key is generated within your account's settings page.
+Head over to the [Affinity docs](https://support.affinity.co/hc/en-us/articles/360032633992-How-to-obtain-your-API-Key) to learn how to generate your API Key.
 Once created, copy the key and enter it in the Affinity form.

 ## Endpoints
 The table below shows a list of endpoints available to connect within the DataDistillr application.
 If you need to connect to any endpoints not listed in the table below, please use the [Custom API](../../) Form.